 If you are an active employee that is in employment and contributing to a pension scheme, then your employer is also the ‘joint controller’ of your personal information, as they collect and process personal information about you and pass it to the Civil Service Pension Scheme arrangements.

 MyCSP is the Scheme Administrator for the schemes covered in this policy and is known as the ‘data processor’.
-The data controller (Cabinet Office) sets out what and how the data processor (MyCSP) can use your personal information.
+The data controller (Cabinet Office) sets out what and how the data processor (the Scheme Administrator) can use your personal information.

 As the Scheme Manager, Cabinet Office has legal obligations set out in scheme legislation to provide pensions and other benefits to eligible members, as well as complying with other legal requirements affecting the schemes.
 This is the lawful basis for processing your personal information required under data protection legislation.